-With men holding the majority of roles within engineering and applied sciences, it is crucial that they are involved making the cultural changes needed to attract and retain women in engineering and applied sciences.
-The Men as Allies Award, new for 2017, seeks to celebrate a male engineer, or professional male working within the engineering, technical and applied sciences sectors, who has gone above the call of duty to support his female colleagues, and address the gender imbalance within engineering and applied sciences in general.
+With men holding the majority of roles within engineering and applied sciences, it is crucial that they are involved in making the cultural changes needed to attract and retain women in engineering and applied sciences.
+The Men as Allies Award, launched in 2017, seeks to celebrate a male engineer, or professional male working within the engineering, technical and applied sciences sectors, who has gone above the call of duty to support his female colleagues and address the gender imbalance within these fields.

 For more information and to apply visit https://www.zealous.co/wes1919/opportunity/Men-As-Allies-Award/

 Please note to apply you will need to create an account with zealous and apply with a 350-word document (Word or PDF)

 Many congratulations to our 2021 winner, Dr Andy Palmer, Executive Vice Chairman and Chief Executive Officer at Switch Mobility.
 A world-renowned automotive leader, Dr Palmer has actively addressed gender imbalances while transforming global brands such as Nissan and Aston Martin.
 The founder of the Palmer Foundation, an organisation which champions apprenticeships for disadvantaged youths, he has acted as a mentor to female engineers and driven cultural change in the automation industry through his progressive approach and work on intersectional issues affecting gender.

 WES Trustee and Head Judge Susan Robson said: